rkgtech/gigaspaces-sbp-jekyll/time-series.markdown

 # Architecture

-Feeder Processing Unit(s), utilizing Spring’s ThreadPoolTaskSchedulers, can concurrently generate a steady load of search and booking requests which are written to a remote space.
+`Feeder` Processing Unit(s), utilizing Spring’s `ThreadPoolTaskSchedulers`, can concurrently generate a steady load of search and booking requests which are written to a remote space.
 The demo allows for feeders to be deployed as standard processing units or command-line java programs.
-By default each feeder is configured to update the space with a pool of 3 threads.
+By default each feeder is configured to update the clustered space with a pool of three threads.

-The space being updated by the feeders is embedded in a processing unit called a Processor.
-By default each Processor will maintain a separate partition of the “space” which is routed by the “airline” attribute.
-This airline attribute is required in all booking and search requests and for demo purposes is chosen from a fixed set of 4 airlines.
+The clustered space being updated by the feeders is embedded in a processing unit called a `Processor`.
+By default each `Processor` will maintain a separate partition of the **space cluster** which is routed by the `airline` attribute.
+This `airline` attribute is required in all booking and search requests and for demo purposes is chosen from a fixed set of four airlines.

 The Processor makes use of two polling containers each individually designated to process their respective type of request; booking and search.
-Once a request event has been initiated by the Feeder, a pooling container will perform a take operation to remove the request from the space and analyze its “airline” attribute.
-The Processor will then use the airline as a routing key to read from the appropriate partition of the embedded space and find the active timeSeries object.
+Once a request event has been initiated by the Feeder, a pooling container will perform a take operation to remove the request from the space and analyze its `airline` attribute.
+The Processor will then use the `airline` as a routing key to read from the appropriate partition of the space and find the active `timeSeries` object.

 ![time-series-1.png](/attachment_files/sbp/time-series-1.png)

-The timeSeries object is designed to track the amount of request occurrences for each set of source and destination airports.
-It does this with an embedded Map<String, Integer> attribute named “sourceDestinatinCounter”.
+The `timeSeries` object is designed to track the amount of request occurrences for each set of source and destination airports.
+It does this with an embedded `Map<String, Integer>` attribute named `sourceDestinatinCounter`.
 Each timeSeries can store sourceDestination sets as a key to its map along with an Integer representing the number of occurrences within the given interval.
-By default a timeSeries object only remains active for 2 seconds, after which the Processor will create a new timeSeries.
+By default a timeSeries object only remains active for two seconds, after which the `Processor` will create a new `timeSeries` object.

-The Web Processing Unit hosts a web page that is capable of rendering a graph which will chart the inactive BookingTimeSeries objects according to their sequence in time.
-By default, the graph will only load the last 10 inactive BookingTimeSeries objects persisted in the space.
+The Web Processing Unit hosts a web page that is capable of rendering a graph which will chart the inactive `BookingTimeSeries` objects according to their sequence in time.
+By default, the graph will only load the last 10 inactive `BookingTimeSeries` objects persisted in the space.
 Once the initial data is loaded, the web page will begin making scheduled AJAX requests to the underlying servlet to get the next available inactive timeSeries.
-By default each interval will last two seconds and will be represented along the horizontal axis, t, in hours.
+By default each interval will last two seconds and will be represented along the horizontal axis, `t`, in hours.

-For scalability the servlet will use a TaskDelegate to perform multiple tasks executed in a collocated asynchronous manner with the space.
+For scalability the servlet will use a `TaskDelegate` to perform multiple tasks executed in a collocated asynchronous manner with the space.
 One of the tasks is purposed to retrieve all inactive timeseries which occurred after a provided interval.
-Since the space is partitioned this task will be broadcasted across the entire cluster and will return a result that is a reduced operation of all the different executions.This Map-Reduce pattern will aggregate all counters from the partitioned spaces and reduce them into a single TreeMap which the web page can iterate in order to load the data into the graph.
+Since the space is partitioned this task will be broadcasted across the entire cluster and will return a result that is a reduced operation of all the different executions.
+This Map-Reduce pattern will aggregate all counters from the partitioned spaces and reduce them into a single `TreeMap` which the web page can iterate in order to load the data into the graph.

 ![time-series-3.png](/attachment_files/sbp/time-series-3.png)